Texas Instruments: Software

-TI.com

-In 2000, Texas Instruments first implemented an e-commerce platform on TI.com as a way to sell its Code Composer Studio™ software tool directly to customers.
-With TI.com, purchase managers and design engineers have access to TI products that are immediately available for shipping.
-The platform has grown to include tens of thousands of TI analog and embedded processing products.
-In 2020, TI added several features, including full and custom quantity reels, multiple payment options, lines of credit, and flat-rate shipping.

-Restatement

-On August 6, 1999, TI announced the restatement of its results for parts of 1998 and the first quarter of 1999 after a review by the Securities and Exchange Commission over the timing of charges for a plant closing and writedown.

 Finances

-For the fiscal year 2017, Texas Instruments reported earnings of US$3.682 billion, with an annual revenue of US$14.961 billion, an increase of 11.9% over the previous fiscal cycle.
-TI shares traded at over $82 per share, and its market capitalization was valued at over US$88.0 billion in October 2018.
+For the fiscal year 2017, Texas Instruments reported earnings of $3.682 billion, with an annual revenue of $14.961 billion, an increase of 11.9% over the previous fiscal cycle.
+TI shares traded at over $82 per share, and its market capitalization was valued at over $88.0 billion in October 2018.
 As of 2018, TI ranked 192nd on the Fortune 500 list of the largest United States corporations by revenue.

 Divisions

-Today, TI is made up of four divisions: analog products, embedded processors, digital light processing, and educational technology.
+As of 2016, TI is made up of four divisions: analog products, embedded processors, digital light processing, and educational technology.

-As of January 2021, the industrial market accounts for 41 percent of the company's annual revenue while the automotive market accounts for 21 percent.
+As of January 2021, the industrial market accounts for 41 percent of TI's annual revenue, and the automotive market accounts for 21 percent.

 Other businesses

 TI's remaining businesses consisting of DLP products (primarily used in projectors to create high-definition images), calculators and certain custom semiconductors known as application-specific integrated circuits.

 DLP Products

-DLP is a trademark under which Texas Instruments sells technology regarding TVs, video projectors, and digital cinema.
-On February 2, 2000, Philippe Binant, technical manager of Digital Cinema Project at Gaumont in France, realized the first digital cinema projection in Europe with the DLP CINEMA technology developed by TI.
-DLP technology enables a diverse range of display and advanced light control applications spanning industrial, enterprise, automotive, and consumer market segments.
+Texas Instruments sells DLP technology for TVs, video projectors, and digital cinema.
+On February 2, 2000, Philippe Binant, technical manager of Digital Cinema Project at Gaumont in France, realized the first digital cinema projection in Europe with the DLP Cinema technology developed by TI DLP technology enables a diverse range of display and advanced light control applications spanning industrial, enterprise, automotive, and consumer market segments.